 The sample sheet describes how to demultiplex flowcells and generate channel-specific count matrices.
 Note that Sample, Lane, and Index columns are defined exactly the same as in 10x's simple CSV layout file.

-scRNA-Seq formatted sample sheet description (required column headers are shown in bold):
+A brief description of the sample sheet format is listed below (required column headers are shown in bold).